Tythos/strappy/README.rst

 * *common.css* contains styles used across ALL view modes.

-* *compact.css" contains styles used when the application detects that a compact view mode is required.
+* *compact.css* contains styles used when the application detects that a compact view mode is required.

 * *standard.css* contains styles used when the application detects that a